Spend a couple of days out in the woods with friends & a private guide.

 All the skills we cover will be tailored to your needs to maximize the value of your time with us.

-Quite simply this is our best course, and my favourite to deliver.
+Quite simply this is our best bushcraft experience, and my favourite to deliver.
 You get private tuition directly from me, so it's just you and some friends/family in the woods learning what you want to learn.
 I'd highly recommend this to anyone new to bushcraft, and I'll happily suggest some topics if you don't know where to start; but also to those who've perhaps camped out plenty and have a good basic knowledge: there maybe one particular skill set or project you want to work on, with a private course we can really get into the depths of a topic.

 • Dates: Run throughout the year by request only.